k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 This plugin scans the data of the data sample in order to calculate the following 3 parameters:

-* **Dataset Size** - actual number of values in a column in the data sample.
+* **Dataset Size** - the actual number of values in a column in the data sample.
   * The data sample is retrieved per the Catalog settings.
 For example, the default is 10% of the table size with minimum 100 and maximum 500.
-However the actual data sample can vary, based on the table size.
+However, the actual data sample can vary, based on the table size.
-* **Distinct Values** - number of distinct values per column in the data sample.
+* **Distinct Values** - the number of distinct values per column in the data sample.
   * This metric helps to assess the variety or uniqueness of data within a column.
 It is beneficial for data categorization, since it helps to analyze whether the data includes a specific set of values or labels (such as status fields or categorical variables).
   * In addition,  it can help validating whether the data values are within an acceptable or predefined range.
 For example, in a column is expected to store binary values (Yes/No or true/false), the presence of more distinct values might indicate data quality issues.
   * A high number of distinct values in a column where you expect fewer unique entries might suggest potential data anomalies, typos, or other errors.